EnthusiastNT/haydee2/README.md

 ## Set-up Splits and Icons

-All splits that are enabled by default in Settings, with subsplits and icons from the game:
+Here is a ready-to-use file with all splits that are also enabled by default in Settings.
+Includes subsplits and icons from the game.

-[All Splits with Icons](Haydee_2_Splits_Icons.lss) (click Raw > right-click > Save File...)
+- [All Splits with Icons](Haydee_2_Splits_Icons.lss) (click Raw > right-click > Save File...)

-In LiveSplit right-click > Open Layout > From File...
+- in LiveSplit right-click > Open Layout > From File...
+- move splits up and down according to your route

 ## Manual Set-up